-Let’s start with yeast – mostly because it reminds me of Gentlemen Broncos, which makes me laugh.
-If you haven’t seen it yet, smoke some hemp milk and then watch it.
+I love nutritional yeast – mostly because it reminds me of Gentlemen Broncos, which makes me laugh.
+If you haven’t seen it yet, please do!
 It’s one of the best intentionally terrible movies you will ever see.
 Bonus: Then yeast will make you laugh too.
 Here’s some stuff you should know about nutritional yeast:

 - Technically a fungus, nutritional yeast is a deactivated yeast grown on cane and beet molasses.

 - The flavor is best described as nutty or cheesy, which also makes me laugh.